feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/mapping_connections.md

 **B → A:**
 - Separate mapping (does NOT exist automatically)
 - Must be created explicitly
-- Can have different morphology and parameters
+- Can have different connectivity rule and parameters

 **Bidirectional:**
 - Create both A → B and B → A